krlove/eloquent-model-generator/README.md

 ```
 php artisan krlove:generate:model User
 ```
 to generate a model class.
-Generator will look for table with name `users` and generate a model for it.
+Generator will look for table named `users` and generate a model for it.

 ### table-name
 Use `table-name` option to specify another table name: